M1XZG/discord-bot-for-fun/README.md

 - `!showmaxtokens`
   Show the current max_tokens settings for all commands.

+- `!settokenuse on|off`
+  Enable or disable token usage debugging.
+When enabled, the bot will report how many tokens were used for the prompt and reply after each ChatGPT-based command.

+- `!showconfig`
+  Show the entire contents of the `config.json` file as a code block or in a thread if it's too long.

 **Warning:**
 Increasing max_tokens will result in longer responses and higher OpenAI API usage/costs.
 Use with care!